alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf marketplace -s redis
     ```

-    There is currently only one plan available for Redis:
+    There are currently two plans available for Redis:

     ```
     service plan       description                                                                free or paid
-    tiny           568MB RAM, 1 shard, single node, no failover   free
+    tiny-clustered     568MB RAM, clustered (1 shard), single node, no failover, daily backups    free tiny-unclustered   568MB RAM, non-clustered, single node, no failover, no backups             free
     ```

+    You should use the `tiny-clustered` plan as it backs up every day.
+Refer to the [Redis plans](/#redis-plans) section of the documentation for more information.

 1. Run the following to create a service instance: